-- Phase 2 Execute - Continue construction of remaining customer site. - Phase 2 Closeout - Closeout the three sites completed December 2019-February 2020 - Phase 3 Execute - Continued development and refining of use case process and procedures - o Continued data collection on battery performance at the customer sites in that are in service - Begin testing of the customer aggregation software and enrollment of customer sites into the SCR and NYSEG DR programs
+- Phase 2 Execute - Continue construction of remaining customer site. - Completed 5 sites with final site by September 2020. - Phase 3 Execute - o Continued data collection on battery performance at the customer sites in that are in service - Begin testing of the customer aggregation software and dispatch of customer sites by the NYISO SCR and NSEG CSRP programs